vishnu-prasadtv/Calico/README.md

         <p><a href="/logout">Log Out >></a></p>
   </body>
 ```
-Congratulations!
-You're ready to proceed to the next module: Managing Your Lab.

-# Calico in Kubernetes
+# Calico in Kubernetes -

+*Kubernetes Network Model:*

 Core Principles
 1. Every pod gets its own IP address.
 2. Containers within the pod can share that IP address and communicate freely with each other.
-3. Pods can commuincate with other pods in cluster using the IP address without (NAT) Network Adress Translation.
+3. Pods can communicate with other pods in cluster using the IP address without (NAT) Network Adress Translation.
 That is the IPs are preserved across the pod network.
 4. Network Isolation that restict each pod can communicate with defines using Network Policy.
+5. Referred as Flat Network.

 ## Kubernetes Network Implementation

 **KubeNet** is default network solution in K8s which provides the basic network connectivity.